anebz/finance/book-financial-freedom-sabatier.md

     - perceived value, based on your reputation or how valuable your offering is to the customer
     - how much someone is able to pay

+## Chapter 10.
+The seven step fast track investment strategy

+If you need help, hire a fee-only financial advisor for a few hours to help you set up accounts, who charge on an hour basis or project basis, no AUM assets under management because they charge on investment basis.

+The financial advisor should be fiduciary, legally required to advise you in your best interest.

+Alternatively, work with low fee robo advisors like vanguard personal advisor services, betterment, wealthfront.

+### 10.1.
+Separate short-term and long-term investing goals

+### 10.2.
+Find out how much money do you hve to invest?

+### 10.3.
+Determine your target asset allocation

+* Bonds: loans with fixed interest rates, less risky than stocks
+    - Vanguard total stock market ETF (VIT)
+* Stocks: share of ownership of a real company
+    - Vanguard total bond market ETF (BND) index fund.

+Find out your ratio, 60% stock / 40% bond.
+The author recommends that the younger you are, the more percentage you should invest in stocks.

+Be aware of the ratio.
+If your money grows or decreases, your ratio might be skewed.
+Rebalance 4 times a year and buy/sell from one side to maintain balance.

+### 10.4.
+Evaluate your current fees, and try to keep them as low as possible

+Personal financial advisors have huge fees (1-2%), mutual funds have less (0.4%).
+The author suggests to beware of investment fees over 0.3%.

+### 10.5.
+Pick the right investment

+The easiest way to diversify your portfolio is to buy mutual funds or ETFs (exchange traded funds).

+They are very similar but mutual funds are priced only once a day, ETFs behave like stocks and their value can fluctuate throughout the day.
+ETFs tend to be easier to manage and have no investment minimums.

+It's also important to buy stocks from many different companies to minimize risk, the author suggests Vanguard total stock market index fund (VTSAX) and many others (see in book).

+### 10.6.
+Max out your tax-advantaged accounts